Matching on Generalized Propensity Scores with Continuous Exposures: Matching Framework

 \subsection{Covariate Balance}

-In this section we introduce two new measures to assess covariate balance in the Design Stage; absolute correlation and (blocked) absolute standardized bias for continuous exposures.
-The absolute correlation between the exposure and each pre-exposure covariate is a global measure and can inform whether the whole matched data is balanced; while the blocked absolute standardized bias is estimated between $W_j \in [w-\delta,w+\delta]$ v.s. $W_j \notin [w-\delta,w+\delta]$ for each exposure level $w$ and is a local measure that informs whether a specific exposure level is balanced or not.
-The block refers to the fact that the absolute standardized bias are calculated for $W_j$ in the block $[w-\delta,w+\delta]$.
-The measures above build upon the work by \cite{fong2018covariate,austin2018assessing} who examine covariate balance conditions with continuous exposures.
-We adapt them into the proposed matching framework.
+The goal of covariate balance assessment is to check the degree to which the distribution of observed pre-exposure covariates is similar across all exposure levels (i.e., the balancing condition).
+We introduce two new measures to assess covariate balance in the design stage; absolute correlation and block absolute standardized bias (BASB) for continuous exposures.
+The absolute correlation between the exposure and each pre-exposure covariate is a global measure and can inform whether the whole matched set is balanced.
+The BASB is a local measure that informs whether a specific exposure block is balanced or not.
+For the BASB, we estimate differences in means (and associated standard deviations) for each pre-exposure covariate between $w_j \in \mathbb{W}_k$ v.s. $w_j \notin \mathbb{W}_k$, where we categorize the exposure range $\mathbb{W} = [\min(w),\max(w)]$ into $K$ blocks $\mathbb{W}_k, k = 1,2,..., K$.
+The block refers to the fact that the absolute standardized bias is calculated for $W_j$ in the block $\mathbb{W}_k$.
+The measures above build upon the work by \cite{fong2018covariate,austin2018assessing} who examine covariate balance conditions with continuous exposures under a weighting framework.
+We adapt them into the GPS matching framework.